Muslim conquest of Sicily: Muslim capture of Malta and Syracuse, 870–878

 Khafaja was succeeded by his son Muhammad, elected by the Sicilian army and confirmed by the Aghlabid emir.
 In contrast to his previous energy, Muhammad was a sedentary governor, preferring to remain in his capital rather than campaign in person.
 His tenure was furthermore cut short when he was assassinated by his court eunuchs on 27 May 871.

 Nevertheless, his tenure is associated with a major success of long-term significance, the capture of Malta.
 Of all the islands around Sicily, this was the last to remain in Byzantine hands, and in 869 a fleet under Ahmad ibn Umar ibn Ubaydallah ibn al-Aghlab al-Habashi attacked it.
 The Byzantines, having received timely reinforcements, resisted successfully at first, but in 870 Muhammad sent a fleet from Sicily to the island, and the capital Melite fell on 29 August.
 The local governor was captured, the town was plundered—Ahmad al-Habashi reportedly took along the local cathedral's marble columns to decorate his palace—and its fortifications razed.
 The fall of Malta had important ramifications for the defence of what remained of Byzantine Sicily: with Reggio in Calabria and now Malta in their hands, the Muslims completed their encirclement of the island, and could easily interdict any aid sent from the east.

 From 872 to 877 there was apparently a period of calm, since the sources are silent on any military operations in Sicily.
 This was probably chiefly due to internal turmoil in Muslim Sicily, with six governors reported as having taken office during this period, as well as the weakness of the Aghlabid government on the Ifriqiyan mainland.
 In Italy, Muslim raids continued, but the Byzantines had a major success in 875 or 876, after the death of Louis II, when they took possession of Bari.

 In 875, the unwarlike and pleasure-loving Aghlabid emir Muhammad II ibn Ahmad (r.
 864–875) died, and was succeeded by his more energetic brother, Ibrahim II (r.
 875–902).
 The new Emir of Ifriqiya was determined to finally capture Syracuse.
 He appointed a new governor for the island, Ja'far ibn Muhammad, and sent a fleet from Ifriqiya to his assistance.
 Ja'far began his campaign in 877, raiding the Byzantine territories and occupying some outlying forts around Syracuse, before settling down to besiege the city.
-The Muslims, well supplied with siege weapons, launched incessant attacks on the city's defenders, but Syracuse received scant reinforcements from Constantinople, where the bulk of the imperial fleet was apparently occupied with carrying building materials for a sumptuous new church built by Emperor Basil.
+The Muslims, well supplied with siege weapons, launched incessant attacks on the city's defenders, while Syracuse received scant reinforcements from Constantinople, where the bulk of the imperial fleet was apparently occupied with carrying building materials for a sumptuous new church built by Emperor Basil.
 During nine months of siege, the Arabs gradually occupied the outer defences, and finally, on 21 May 878, stormed the city.
 The population was massacred or enslaved, and the city thoroughly looted over two months.